Ohmydish.com

 Preparation -- 5 minutes

 Roughly chop up the pistachios, dried apricots and cranberries using the chef's knife and cutting board.
 Set aside for now.
-Preparation = done!
-That's how easy this recipe is.
+Preparation = done! that's how easy this recipe is.

 Christmas chocolate bark